dvadvaa/SimpleStresser/README.md

-# Adonis fullstack application
+# SimpleStresser on NodeJS + AdonisJS

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack stresser for AdonisJs.

-1. Bodyparser
+1. Authorization
-2. Session
+2. Registration
-3. Authentication
+3. Attack Hub
-4. Web security middleware
+4. UserCP
-5. CORS
+5. Purchase
-6. Edge template engine
-7. Lucid ORM
-8. Migrations and seeds

 ## Setup